 28 Dec Mitigating Property Damage Before a Claim is Paid

-In this series of claims that we have been discussing based on the catastrophic disasters that have occurred during 2017, we now want to provide you some tips on what you can do after an incident has occurred to reduce the time of claim processing, frustration, and additional property damage.
+In this series regarding the catastrophic disaster claims that occurred during 2017, below are some tips on what you can do after an incident has occurred to reduce the time of claim processing, frustration, and additional property damage.

 Policy Holder Responsibility